 Should I try a low FODMAPs diet?

 The research is clear, that reducing FODMAPs among people with irritable bowel syndrome and Inflammatory Bowel Disease who have the symptoms I described above, offer relief more times than not.
 It’s great news!
 And I definitely see the results in clinic.

 Once we get you feeling better, we can start to re-introduce these foods back into the diet in a systematic way to prevent the symptoms returning.
 Remember, a low FODMAPs is just the first step towards your healthier gut, it is not a longterm solution!

-If you’d like to know more about the low FODMAP diet or are keen to try it, please reach out.
-There’s no point in delaying help – I personally know how much gut troubles can impact quality of life.
+If you’d like to know more about the low FODMAP diet or are keen to try it, reach out to our team or book an appointment with our gut-focused dietitian.
+There’s no point in delaying help – I know how much gut troubles can impact quality of life.
 If you’ve already tried the low FODMAPs diet by yourself without an experienced practitioner supporting you, and you didn’t find symptom relief, don’t give up!
 I would be happy to work with you to see if fine-tuning the diet will help or to identify what other strategies could be helpful for you.